upendrak/swc-stanford-20180329/sessions/shell.rst

 	Wildcards:

 	``*`` is a wildcard.
 It matches zero or more characters, so ``*.pdb`` matches ethane.pdb, propane.pdb, and so on.
-On the other hand, ``p*.pdb`` only matches pentane.pdb and ``propane.pdb``, because the 'p' at the front only matches itself.
+On the other hand, ``p*.pdb`` only matches ``pentane.pdb`` and ``propane.pdb``, because the ``p`` at the front only matches itself.

 	``?`` is also a wildcard, but it only matches a single character.
 This means that ``p?.pdb`` matches ``pi.pdb`` or ``p5.pdb``, but not ``propane.pdb``.
 We can use any number of wildcards at a time: for example, ``p*.p?*`` matches anything that starts with a ``p`` and ends with ``.``, ``p``, and at least one more character (since the ``?`` has to match one character, and the final ``*`` can match any number of characters).
 Thus, ``p*.p?*`` would match preferred.practice, and even ``p.pi`` (since the first ``*`` can match no characters at all), but not quality.practice (doesn't start with ``p``) or preferred.p (there isn't at least one character after the ``.p``).

 	When the shell sees a wildcard, it expands the wildcard to create a list of matching filenames before running the command that was asked for.
 As an exception, if a wildcard expression does not match any file, Bash will pass the expression as a parameter to the command as it is.
 For example typing ``ls *.pdf`` in the molecules directory (which contains only files with names ending with .pdb) results in an error message that there is no file called *.pdf.
-However, generally commands like wc and ls see the lists of file names matching these expressions, but not the wildcards themselves.
+However, generally commands like ``wc`` and ``ls`` see the lists of file names matching these expressions, but not the wildcards themselves.
 It is the shell, not the other programs, that deals with expanding wildcards, and this another example of orthogonal design.

-If we run wc -l instead of just wc, the output shows only the number of lines per file:
+If we run ``wc -l`` instead of just ``wc``, the output shows only the number of lines per file:

 .. code-block :: bash